s4mpl/portfolio/assets/projects/portfolio.md

 }
 ```

-Also in that code snippet, my background color does this nice fade to dark / light as the page goes down since the image won't span the length of the page.
-Similar to how Steam profile backgrounds behave.
+Also in that code snippet, my background color does this nice fade to dark / light as the page goes down since the image won't span the length of the page&mdash;similar to how Steam profile backgrounds behave.

 <hr>